Smoker Troubleshooting

 This is especially true on a hot sunny day when your smoker chamber temp may already feel hot, which may cause you to forget to turn it on or mistakenly think you already did.

-So if your Masterbuilt smoker isn’t getting hot enough, the first thing to check is whether it’s on.
+If your Masterbuilt smoker isn’t getting hot enough, the first thing to check is whether it’s on.
 If so, then move on to one of the following solutions.

 Step 2: Preheat Your Smoker Before Adding Food